vikashmishra1234/vikashmishra1234/README.md

 - 🌱 I’m a Full Stack MERN Developer

 ### About Me
-I'm currently pursuing my B.Tech from B.Sc College of Engineering and Technology, Mathura.
+I'm currently pursuing my B.Tech from B.S.A College of Engineering and Technology, Mathura.
 I have a strong passion for web development and love creating efficient and scalable web applications.

 ### Skills & Technologies
 - **Languages:** JavaScript, Java